 This article originally appeared on our previous USS Yosemite Association website.
 It’s now republished for your reading pleasure on our new website.

 Ice, Solid Gold

 There were two enemies in the South Pacific; the Japs and the heat.
 Those of us lucky enough to be in the ice machines were popular people.
 Although our storage locker wasn’t that large, we always kept a few “broken” pieces of ice for an emergency.
-Often, late at night, the man on watch would hear a knock on our watertight door.
+Late at night, the man on watch often heard a knock on our watertight door.
 It would be someone who needed the ice to keep their still going.
 At one time, we knew of four or five active booze makers in operation.
-It was a “you scratch my back” and in return, a favor would be given.
+It was a “you scratch my back” and a favor would be given in return.
 We had a number of unusual treats; cake, cookies, cigarettes, etc. Once I had a chance to go down to the garbage grinder for a “jolt”.
-Well, they had distilled Vaseline hair tonic and it tasted like castor oil— Phew!.
+Well, they had distilled Vaseline hair tonic, and it tasted like castor oil— Phew!

 Whenever we heard the bugle call for mail, it determined if it was one of those days that were either great or “otherwise”.
 As the names were called, it always got tense when it got down to the last name.
-My folks had the local paper sent to me and when it came, it came in multiples.
+My folks had the local paper sent to me, and when it came, it came in multiples.
 I passed those hometown papers around the ship like a lending library.
 Some of the guys wrote to local girls back home and got a reply.
 Once I got a wool turtle neck sweater to keep me warm from the Red Cross in Syracuse, NY.
-If you had a box, it always seemed to arrive in a dilapidated condition.
-My folks sent a box of various Christmas treats and it had been broken into and all I got was a can of salty kippered herring.
-We always shared cookies and candy with our shipmates so anything that got through didn’t last long.
+If you had a box, it always seemed to arrive dilapidated.
+My folks sent a box of various Christmas treats, and it had been broken into, and all I got was a can of salty kippered herring.
+We always shared cookies and candy with our shipmates, so anything that got through didn’t last long.